promptility/GAI/README.md

 GAI is an open‑source Sublime Text plugin that brings generative AI directly into your editor.
 It helps you generate boilerplate, refactor code, and explore creative solutions, letting you focus on the parts of development that matter most.
 Built with community contributions in mind, GAI is fully extensible, transparent, and free to use, and maintains full compatibility with the OpenAI API.

+## Introduction

-It supports having multiple different endpoint configurations and selecting at runtime with fully asynchronous execution fully integrated in the command palette.
+The plugin supports having multiple different endpoint configurations and selecting at runtime with fully asynchronous execution fully integrated in the command palette.

 1. **Generates boilerplate code**: Helps generate boilerplate code.